Getting Buy-In From Management to Begin the Succession Planning Process

 It is estimated that 70% of succession planning initiatives fail within two years because they lose support from senior leadership.
 This is why it is essential that your first step in developing a succession plan be to build a strong business case for its importance.
 This should be personalized to both your industry and your organization to be as relevant and compelling as possible.

-This SIMPLE Succession Planning Workbook will walk you through a series of exercises to help build your case for succession planning.
+This Succession Planning Workbook will walk you through a series of exercises to help build your case for succession planning.

 After completing this workbook you will be able to identify: